JochenHiller/posgi/docs/project.md

 ### Work in progress (WIP)

+* [ ] lint: check include files for use, clang-tidy
-* [ ] manifest: testdata, valid/invalid files, use felix as sample
+* [ ] manifest parser: parse with errors/exceptions?
 * [ ] linter: check for include files if really needed (clang-tidy)
 * [ ] check for smart memory management
 * [ ] console as service bundle